datacarpentry/OpenRefine-ecology-lesson/_episodes/02-filter-exclude-sort.md

 ## Sort

-You can sort the data by a column by using the drop-down menu in that column.
+You can sort the data in a column by using the drop-down menu available in that column.
 There you can sort by `text`, `numbers`, `dates` or `booleans` (`TRUE` or `FALSE` values).
 You can also specify what order to put `Blanks` and `Errors` in the sorted results.

 If this is your first time sorting this table, then the drop-down menu for the selected column shows `Sort...`.
 Select what you would like to sort by (such as `numbers`).
 Additional options will then appear for you to fine-tune your sorting.